-You’ll find us on the south east coast of Anglesey in the heart of the colourful Beaumaris.
+You’ll find us on the south east coast of Anglesey in the heart of the colourful town of Beaumaris.
 Designated an Area of Outstanding Natural Beauty, we’re surrounded by some of the prettiest coastline in the UK.
 A place to relax and enjoy the outdoors, there's something here for everybody.

 The natural beauty and scenery in North Wales make it a walker’s paradise.
 We have the 125 mile long Coastal Path around Anglesey, farmland, sand dunes, salt marshes, nature reserves, beaches…and did we mention the highest mountain in Wales and England?
 Find the best walks here:

 Anglesey is a big fan of cyclists which is why two of the UK’s nine cycle routes can be found here.
 What better way to experience the unspoilt scenery and beautiful coastline than by bike?

 Choose your adventure of a lifetime from Zip World’s fastest zip line in the world, Bounce Below’s world first subterranean playground or Surf Snowdonia’s artificial wave lagoon.

 You’ll notice a lot of ‘world firsts’ here…our rural location is the reason for that!

 North Wales is a favourite with families.